zaplatynski/FSTestTools/README.md

 To get the FS Test Tools, you can choose between two options:

 #### Option 1: Use The Binary Release
-Get the GitHub release ([here](http://www.google.com)) and install it.
+Get the [GitHub release](https://github.com/e-Spirit/FSTestTools/releases) and install it.
 Use this command to make sure maven installs the jars correctly*:

 ```
 mvn install:install-file -Dfile=<path-to-file> -DpomFile=<path-to-pomfile-of-file>